 - List of local wiki templates that can be used in your wiki pages.
 Templates reduce repetition and are the basis of modular documentation.

-- List of local interwiki links that are available on this wiki.
-These provide useful shortcuts to creating URLs to other websites including the Joomla! forum, help screens and issue tracker; as well as links to the PHP documentation or Wikipedia.
+- List of local interwiki links that are available on this Wiki.
+These provide useful shortcuts to creating URLs to other websites including the Joomla forum, help screens and issue tracker, as well as links to the PHP documentation and Wikipedia.